rahmandeprof/peer-scholar/README.md

-# 🎓 peerScholar - AI-Powered Student Study Assistant
+# 🎓 peerStudent - AI-Powered Student Study Assistant

 An intelligent study companion that helps students chat with their course materials, manage study sessions, and collaborate with peers.